RMerl/asuswrt-merlin/README-merlin.txt

    - FIXED: IPv6 clients list failed to properly merge IPs from similar MACs (Asus bug)
    - FIXED: Minor layout issues with the Clients list
+   - FIXED: Samba wasn't started at boot time if browser master or WINS was enabled and we had no USB disk plugged in.

 3.0.0.4.374.33 (3-Oct-2013):